AndersDeath/diary2/000-current.md

 # 28 October - Saturday - Yerevan - 394 day of immigration

 This day I did nothing.
 Usually Saturday is a sacred day when I just have a rest.
 So, this day was a type.
 Me and Ksusha were in Saryana museum.
 I was impressed especially from color selection.
 It was really cool!
 After that we had a dinner in Hard Rock cafe.
-I menioned many time that it's the best burger place in Yerevan.
+I mentioned many time that it's the best burger place in Yerevan.